DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 ```

 Or what if theres a need for a short url for something often used, but selfhosted
-url-shorterners seem bloate... looking at you Shlink and Kutt.
+url-shorterners seem bloated... looking at you Shlink and Kutt.<br>
+So lets say you want `down.example.com` to take you straight away to some
+publicly shared download on your nextcloud.

 ```php
 down.{$MY_DOMAIN} {